3-Ingredient Fresh Cranberry Sauce

 Are there any delicious variations to this fresh cranberry sauce recipe?

-I really love this fresh cranberry sauce made as is!
-If you would like to try a different variation, in the past I have added some orange zest, lemon rind, a little fresh orange juice, or spices.
+I love this fresh cranberry sauce made as is!
+If you want to try a different variation, I have added some orange zest, lemon rind, fresh orange juice, or spices.

-I think it might be fun to try other variations such as adding bits of apple or pears, pecans, fresh ginger, or a pinch of spice such as nutmeg, allspice, pumpkin spice, cinnamon, or cinnamon stick.
-Although I have tried other variations, I tend to always go back to the original version.
-It really is perfect!
+I think it might be fun to try other variations, such as adding bits of apple or pears, pecans, fresh ginger, or a pinch of spice such as nutmeg, allspice, pumpkin spice, cinnamon, or cinnamon stick.
+Although I have tried other variations, I always tend to return to the original version.
+It is perfect!

-Can I use a liquid sweetener in this fresh cranberry sauce recipe instead of sugar?
+Can I use a liquid sweetener instead of sugar in this fresh cranberry sauce recipe?

-Yes, you are welcome to use a liquid sweetener such as maple syrup, honey, or agave syrup.
-But please know that there will be additional liquid using this alternative sweetener so the texture of the sauce will be different.
+You are welcome to use a liquid sweetener such as maple syrup, honey, or agave syrup.
+But please know that additional liquid will be used for this alternative sweetener, so the sauce’s texture will be different.

-If you decide to use one of these sweeteners, please allow the water to cook for several minutes or use a little less water, to begin with.
-I typically only use white sugar, because I love the sweetness of the sugar and cranberries.
-They work really well together, with just the right amount of sweetness!
+If you decide to use one of these sweeteners, please allow the water to cook for several minutes or use a little less water to begin with.
+I typically only use white sugar because I love the sweetness of the sugar and cranberries.
+They work well together, with just the right amount of sweetness!

 Brown sugar is an additional alternative.
 Use a 1:1 ratio of brown sugar instead of granulated white sugar.